miladyboy/wingman/tasks/Tasks.md

 - [x] Send my personal data to the stripe peple so they keep accepting money.
 - [x] Create cancel subscription flow _money_
 - [x] Fix so that users can send an image in the first message. _bug_
+- [x] Fix nickname generation.
+It adds "" to it.
+- [x] Fix drag and drop of images into the upload component.